 Moving SSL Certs from IIS to Apache

-I found some instructions for converting SSL certificates generated for IIS to private key, and cert files you can use on unix, or Apache for windows.
+I found some instructions (removed link - no longer works) for converting SSL certificates generated for IIS to private key, and cert files you can use on unix, or Apache for windows.

 First Export your IIS certificate into a pfx file (this is something you should do anyways for backup)

 - Click the 'Console' menu and then click 'Add/Remove Snap-in'.

 - Click the 'Add' button and then choose the 'certificates' snap-in and click on 'Add'.